woc-hack/kjd/VCAnalyzer/README.md

 For each project, the tool retrieves statistics from either World of Code or from the repository hosting platform.
 In most cases, the statistics are available from World of Code.
-In a few cases, the tool uses the API of the repository hosting platform to get the information directly fro the plaform.
+In a few cases, the tool uses the API of the repository hosting platform to get the information directly fro the platform.

 The output of phase 3 includes the output of phase 2 and the following additional information about each cloned project: